Back-end Engineering Articles

 hello(last_name: "Morales", first_name:"Daniel")

-In the beginning, all of this can seem pretty awkward, but as you can see, when we print the result, it doesn't matter the order of the parameters in the calling; they'll be printed out in the correct order when we use keyword arguments.
+At the beginning all of this can seem pretty awkward, but as you can see when we print the result it doesn't matter the order of the parameters in the calling, they’ll be printed out in the right order when we use keyword arguments.

 Default arguments/parameters

-We can have the other situation if we want a default parameter because it is standard, but it sometimes changes.
-So here, we can use the default parameters, and we can use the following syntax.
+The other situation that we can have is if we want a default parameter, because it is somewhere standard, but it changes just sometimes.
+Here we can use the default parameters and we can use the next syntax.

 # Two parameters declared and one of them is given by default